madiali/mips-emulator/notes/need-to-check.md

 * `MemoryMapper`: should `findContainingUnit` and `resolveAddress` be `static` methods?
 * IType instructions: Access fields with this.s, this.t, this.imm, or super.s, super.t, super.imm, or no prefix all have the same behavior?
 * Registers: The original code says `registers` is `readonly` but has a setter method that modifies `registers`?
+* ProgramLoader: parseNumber should also use parseUnsignedInt?
+This may cause unintended negative values...